dpkp/kafka-python/docs/tests.rst

 Individual tests are written using unittest, pytest, and in some cases, doctest.

-Linting is run via pylint, but is generally skipped on python2.6 and pypy due to pylint compatibility / performance issues.
+Linting is run via pylint, but is generally skipped on pypy due to pylint compatibility / performance issues.

 For test coverage details, see https://coveralls.io/github/dpkp/kafka-python